Skip to main content

 Issue Priority UpgradeWhen a higher-priority error event enters a lower-priority Issue, the Issue priority is automatically upgraded and a new alert event is triggered.
 For example, a P2 Issue receiving an error matching a P0 rule will be upgraded to P0

-• Whether an alert notification is triggered depends on your integration configuration, noise reduction configuration, and escalation rule configuration under the channel
+• With Flashduty channel delivery, whether a notification is triggered depends on the channel’s integration config, noise reduction config, and escalation rules

-• When an Issue is closed, the system triggers a close-type alert event, and its associated incident may automatically recover
+• When an Issue is closed, the system triggers a close-type alert event.
+If the alert is delivered through Flashduty channels, the associated incident may automatically recover

 Alert Severity